Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Method

-In addition, we also ask the LLM to output the following items for each stage during planning: \begin{itemize} \item A one-line explanation of what this step is doing. \item The name of the tool to be used. \item The Python code to generate target point clouds.
-Do remember to add their absolute world location when generating complex shapes. \item The variable names for the input and output. \item The location of each piece in a dictionary format with a variable name as the key. \item The volume of each piece is also in a dictionary format with a variable name as the key. \end{itemize}
+In addition, we also ask the LLM to output the following items for each stage during planning: \begin{itemize} \item A one-line explanation of what this step is doing. \item The name of the tool to be used. \item The Python code to generate target point cloud. \item The variable name for the generated point cloud. \item The location of each piece. \item The volume of each piece. \end{itemize}

-Building on this, we only extract the generated Python code corresponding to each stage, from which we produce the intermediate subgoal point cloud.
-Other outputs, though not used, are part of chain reasoning and, therefore contribute to the final quality of the generated subgoal.
+Building on this, we only extract the generated Python code corresponding to each stage, where the LLM utilizes the \textit{numpy} library to construct and save the subgoal point cloud into a variable, from which we produce the intermediate subgoal point cloud.
+Other outputs, though not used, are part of chain reasoning and, therefore, contribute to the final quality of the generated subgoal.
 The subgoal point cloud is then fed directly into our single-tool planning module.
-Consequently, we are equipped to tackle intricate tasks incrementally, stage by stage, eliminating the need for demonstrations.
+Consequently, we are able to tackle intricate tasks incrementally, stage by stage, without any demonstrations.